chainer/chainer/chainerx.md

 arr = chx.array([1, 2, 3], dtype='f')
 var = ch.Variable(arr)

-# You Chainer code...
+# Your Chainer code...
 ```

 Following `chainer.functions` functions operating on the `var` resulting in an extension of the graph will call the corresponding graph constructions APIs defined in the C++ layer, working around the Python function calls.
-Similarly, calling `Variable.backward` on any resulting variable will delegate the work to C++ by calling `chaienrx.ndarray.backward` spending little time in the Python world.
+Similarly, calling `Variable.backward` on any resulting variable will delegate the work to C++ by calling `chainerx.ndarray.backward` spending little time in the Python world.

 ### NumPy/CuPy fallback

 As the features above require ChainerX to support each `FunctionNode` implementation in Chainer, ChainerX utilizes a fallback mechanism while gradually extending the support, instead of e.g. raising an unsupported error.
 This approach is taken because the integration with Chainer takes time and we **do not want existing Chainer users to have to make severe changes to their code bases in order to try ChainerX**.
 The fallback logic simply casts the `chainerx.ndarray`s inside the `Variable` to `numpy.ndarray`s or `cupy.ndarray`s (without copy) and calls the forward and backward methods respectively.
-This may hurt performance.
-For a complete list of supported functions please refer to [this page](chainerx_cc/chainerx/python/routines.cc).
+For a complete list of supported ChainerX functions please refer to [this page](chainerx_cc/chainerx/python/routines.cc) as those in many cases have corresponding `chainer.functions` functions.
 Similar fallback conversions are found throughout the code outside the `FunctionNode` as well during the integration.

 ### Backends and devices

-Chainer distinguishes between native and CUDA arrays using NumPy and CuPy.
+Chainer distinguishes between CPU (a.k.a. native) and CUDA arrays using NumPy and CuPy.
 ChainerX arrays on the other hand may be allocated on any device on any backend.
 If you're working with `Variable.array` directly, you may have to be aware of the following interfaces.
 Otherwise, they are handled by the `Variable` and similarly for other classes.